Roshan Goonetileke: Honors

 Goonetileke had been awarded the Rana Wickrama Padakkama (RWP) two times for gallantry in combat; the service medals the Vishista Seva Vibhushanaya (VSV) and the Uttama Seva Padakkama (USP) for distinguished service, the Sri Lanka Armed Services Long Service Medal with clasp, the Purna Bhumi Padakkama and the North and East Operations Medal with two clasps; the campaign medals the Vadamarachchi Operation Medal, the Riviresa Campaign Services Medal with clasp, the Eastern Humanitarian Operations Medal, the Northern Humanitarian Operations Medal and the commemorative medals the Sri Lanka Air Force 50th Anniversary Medal, the President's Inauguration Medal and the 50th Independence Anniversary Commemoration Medal.
 He has gained the SLAF Pilot Badge and the Staff Qualified Badge.

 Goonetileke was admitted to the Degree of Doctor of Philosophy (Honoris Causa) by the University of Kelaniya on 20 November 2009, in recognition of his professional achievements as the Commander of the Air Force.
-He is also a Honorary Fellow of the Institute of Management in Sri Lanka.
+He is also an Honorary Fellow of the Institute of Management in Sri Lanka.